Mill Stream SurgeryBensonWallingfordOxon, OX10 6RLTel: 01491 838286

 You can find out more about chlamydia screening from the Oxford Chlamydia Screening Project website - click here, or there is more information under the 'Sexual' tab on the 'Your health' page of this website.

 Visit your local sexual health clinic: ring 01865231231 or visit www.sexualhealthoxfordshire.nhs.uk/visiting for clinic opening times.

 The morning after pill is effective up to 72 hours (3 days) after unprotected intercourse but the earlier it is obtained the more effective it is.
 A coil can be fitted up to 5 days after unprotected intercourse for emergency protection.

-The practice nurses Alison, Julie and Sue share many of the nursing procedures such as wound care, cervical cytology (smears), dopplers, blood pressure assessment and reviews and ECG event monitoring.
+The practice nurses Alison and Julie share many of the nursing procedures such as wound care, cervical cytology (smears), dopplers, blood pressure assessment and reviews and ECG event monitoring.